-- Third war was fought between Tipu Sultan and British East Indian Company begain in 1789 and ended in Tipu’s defeated in 1792.
-In this war , Marathas and Nizam aided the British and Cornwallis captured Banglore.
+- The third war was fought between Tipu Sultan, and British East Indian Company began in 1789 and ended in Tipu’s defeated in 1792.
+In this war, Marathas and Nizam aided the British and Cornwallis captured Banglore.

 |Map illustration showing the territories involved in the Third Anglo-Mysore War|